Presented by Society of Physics Students and UNM Physics and Astronomy faculty

 How does fiber optics power the internet?

-The UNM Department of Physics and Astronomy will host a Demonstration Show, on Wednesday, October 24, from 7-8 pm, in Regener Hall Auditorium (Room 103).
+The UNM Department of Physics and Astronomy will host a Demonstration Show, on Wednesday, October 30, from 7-8 pm, in Regener Hall Auditorium (Room 103).
 High school teachers and students are especially invited to attend.
 UNM's Society of Physics Students and faculty will illustrate basic principles in mechanics, optics, electricity and magnetism with a giant Newton's Cradle, beach balls, a Human Gyroscope, Rocket Car, Optical Fibers, Laser Interference, the Tesla Coil, and a suspenseful implosion.
-Come for a fun and entertaining evening!

 Regener Hall Auditorium